-Composer: The Control4 software used to design and define a Control4 Home-Automation System.
+Composer: The Control4 software used to design and define an automated system.

-Composer Pro: Composer is used to set up and configure Control4 devices to communicate with each other in a Home-Automation System.
+Composer Pro: Composer is used to set up and configure Control4 devices to communicate with each other in a home automation system.

-conditional: An 'if' statement that asks a true/false questions which are acted upon in Composer programming.
+conditional: An 'if' statement that asks true/false questions, which are acted upon in Composer programming.